lejboua/rails-intro/README.md

 HW2: RAILS INTRO - ADD FEATURES TO ROTTENPOTATOES
 ---------
+2014-05-28, lejboua: Changed the README.md to test that pushing changes to github works

 In this homework you will add a feature to an existing simple Rails app and deploy the result publicly on the Heroku cloud hosting service.
 We will run live integration tests against your deployed version.